bakpakin/Fennel/setup.md

 # Downloading Fennel

-Downloading Fennel on your computer allows you to run Fennel scripts.
+Downloading Fennel on your computer allows you to run Fennel code and compile to Lua:

 See the options below for downloading Fennel: